Skip to content

 Writing plugins using other IDEs (tab completion)

 Even though non-commercial licenses don't have headless automation, the install API script (which is included in the installation directory) allows you to add the binaryninja module to your python environment.
 Once you do that, you should get automatic completion in any editor that supports it even on non-commercial!
-Of course, on commercial and enterprise installations, the script is even more useful, allowing for headless scripts with your existing python interpreter.
+Of course, on Commercial and Ultimate installations, the script is even more useful, allowing for headless scripts with your existing python interpreter.

 Debugging using other IDEs